tlswg/tlswg-wiki/FAQ.md

 ## Outside of the TLS WG, what are good working groups to consult if my proposal impacts TLS?

 If your proposal introduces new cryptographic algorithms or mechanisms, or even uses existing mechanisms, consider reaching out to the [IRTF Crypto Forum Research Group (CFRG)](https://irtf.org/cfrg) for consultation.

+If your proposal describes how to use TLS in a particular application, consider reaching out to the [Using TLS in Applications Working Group (UTA-WG)](https://datatracker.ietf.org/wg/uta) for consultation.

 ## Guidance for TLS WG Presenters